pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * simple
 * challenging

-## topic:  Front End design solutions nouns
+## topic  Front End design solutions nouns
 * browser
 * UI

-## topic: back end developer interview
+## topic back end developer interview
 * Why did you choose to become a back end developer as a career?
 * What does a back end developer do?
 * How important are use cases for your job?